-How Long Is A Lifetime - And Why Does It Matter For Your App?
+Lifetime Value And Why It Matters For Your App

 Lifetime Value is prized as a predictive metric, one that yields the value of future cash flows based on calculations tied to the actions and affinities of your users.
 But users are different and provide a different level of value depending on the category of app you offer and the user journey it enables.